 "I haven't spoken to her.
 I don't follow her.
-I don't talk to her, but the press loves to bring up the name 'Ann Coulter,'" the president said Friday morning during a televised press conference in the Rose Garden at the White House, describing his relationship with the right-wing pundit who has introduced him at events during the 2016 presidential campaign.
+I don't talk to her, but the press loves to bring up the name 'Ann Coulter,'" the president said Friday morning during a televised press conference in the Rose Garden at the White House as he described his relationship with the right-wing pundit who has introduced him at events during the 2016 presidential campaign.

 Trump's statement came after he was asked Friday whether conservative commentators influenced his decision to declare a national emergency at the nation's southwestern border.
-Fox News host Sean Hannity and other conservative media personalities urged the president to declare a national emergency over the past few months and railed against him for ending the government shutdown without securing the funds he claimed are necessary for the wall.
-Trump rejected the notion that conservative commentators decide policy for him and pushed back against reports that he shut down the government or declared an emergency at the border at their behest.
+Fox News host Sean Hannity and other conservative media personalities urged the president to declare a national emergency over the past few months and railed against him for ending the government shutdown without securing the funds he claimed were necessary to construct his wall.
+Trump rejected the notion that conservative commentators decided policy for him and pushed back against reports that he shut down the government or declared an emergency at the border at their behest.

-"Probably if I did speak to her, she would be very nice, but I just don't have time to speak to her," Trump said of Coulter, before saying he thinks she's gone "off the reservation" when it comes to her sharp criticism of him.
+"Probably, if I did speak to her, she would be very nice.
+But I just don't have time to speak to her," Trump said of Coulter, before saying he thought she had gone "off the reservation" when it came to her sharp criticism of him.